Rich Lewis

-Richard L. Lewis (born June 8, 1950) is an American former professional football linebacker in the National Football League (NFL) who played for the Houston Oilers, Buffalo Bills, and New York Jets.
+Richard L. Lewis (born June 8, 1950) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Houston Oilers, Buffalo Bills, and New York Jets.
 He played college football for the Portland State Vikings.
 He also played in the Canadian Football League (CFL) for the Toronto Argonauts in the 1976–79 seasons and the Hamilton Tiger-Cats in 1977.